schance995/twiirl/README.md

 To quit, press Ctrl-C on the keyboard, or the power button on the Wii remote.

+On Windows you might have to wait 10-15 seconds before pressing Home for Wii motion plus to activate.

 When holding the Wii remote in the vertical orientation:

 Button     | Action